-While Windows 10 allows you to recover Windows using advanced recovery mode, have a bootable USB is always handy.
-It also comes in handy when you need to fresh install Windows 10 on any computer.
-In this post, I will share how you can create a Bootable USB or Media for Windows 10.
+While Windows allows you to recover Windows using advanced recovery mode, having a bootable USB is always handy.
+It also comes in handy when you need to fresh install Windows on any computer.
+In this post, I will share how you can create a Bootable USB or Media for Windows 11/10.

 How to Create Windows 10 Bootable USB Drive

 - You need a USB drive, which is a minimum of 8 GB or more.

 - Now download the Official Windows USB/DVD Tool.
 Though it says Windows 7 somewhere, it works fine for Windows 8 and Windows 11/10.